 When the Homeowners Exemption Takes Affect

-For the homeowner's exemption to take affect for the current year, you need apply for the homeowner's exemption prior to April 15th.
+For the homeowner's exemption to take affect for the current year, you must own and occupy your home as your "Primary dwelling place" and make application during the current calendar year.
 Otherwise, the exemption will be scheduled to take affect the following year.
 If the previous owners had a homeowner's exemption, the exemption will remain active until the end of that calendar year.
+Qualifying homeowner's making application for this exemption after the close of the current year Regular Annual Assessment Roll will have the exemption processed as a tax cancellation.
 Partial year exemptions are only granted in the case of new construction (see below).
-This is because in Idaho, property taxes are calculated on the net taxable value.
-For this reason there must be a point in the year when the net taxable values are not allowed to change.
-Since homeowner's exemptions have a direct impact on the net taxable value, there must be a time of year when they may no longer be applied or removed from a property.
-This point in time for homeowner's exemptions is April 15th Idaho Code 63-602G(2)(a).
 Property owners must fill out the application in the Assessor's Office.

 Once you qualify for this exemption, you do not have to re-apply unless you move or record a new deed.
 Even if you only change your name or even the spelling of your name and record a new deed to reflect these changes, you may need to re-apply for a homeowners exemption.
 This is because the Assessor has no way of knowing that these two different names belong to the same person.